arnognulf/monorail/README.md

 Features
 --------
 * Fast start-up and rendering of prompt.
-* Horizontal gradient "monorail" line across the terminal.
+* Horizontal gradient separator line across the terminal.
 * Theme selector of pre-computed gradients and images.
 * Gradient creator command with similar syntax to css gradients.
 * Favicon like title icons for commands and folders